 - LCGi: This field indicates the presence of delay information (i.e. the Remaining Time and Buffer Size fields) for the LCG i.
 The LCGi field set to 1 indicates that the delay information for the LCG i is reported.
 The LCGi field set to 0 indicates that the delay information for the LCG i is not reported;

-- Remaining Time: This field indicates the shortest remaining value of running PDCP discardTimer (described in clause 7.3 in TS 38.323 [4]) among all PDCP SDUs that are buffered for an LCG but have not been transmitted in any MAC PDU, at the time of the first symbol of the first PUSCH transmission that includes this DSR MAC CE.
+- Remaining Time: In the Single Entry DSR MAC CE, this field indicates the shortest remaining value of running PDCP discardTimer (described in clause 7.3 in TS 38.323 [4]) among all PDCP SDUs that are buffered for an LCG but have not been transmitted in any MAC PDU, at the time of the first symbol of the first PUSCH transmission that includes this Single Entry DSR MAC CE.
+In the Multiple Entry DSR MAC CE, the field Remaining Time i,j indicates the shortest remaining time among the PDCP SDUs associated with the reporting threshold j of LCG i, as specified in clause 5.15 in TS 38.323 [4], at the time of the first symbol of the first PUSCH transmission that includes this Multiple Entry DSR MAC CE.
+This field shall be set to 0, if only PDCP Control PDUs and PDCP SDUs to be retransmitted are associated with the first reporting threshold (i.e. j=1) of an LCG at the assembly of the MAC PDU that includes this Multiple Entry DSR MAC CE.
 The length of this field is 6 bits.
 This field is present only if the buffer size indicated by the corresponding Buffer Size field is not zero; otherwise, this field is reserved and set to 0.
 If present, the value r in this field indicates a remaining time within the range of (r, r + 1] msec;

 - BT: This field is present only if the corresponding LCG is configured with additionalBS-TableAllowed and the buffer size indicated by the corresponding Buffer Size field is not zero; otherwise, this field is reserved and set to 0.
 If present, the BT field set to 1 indicates that the buffer sizes specified in Table 6.1.3.1-3 are used to set the value of the Buffer Size field, while the BT field set to 0 indicates that the buffer sizes specified in Table 6.1.3.1-2 are used instead;